fermendoza18/core-code-from-scratch-readme/README.md

 # core-code-from-scratch-readme

-A repository for weeks challenges by corecode
+A repository for weeks challenges by corecodeio